da-nrw/DNSCore/ContentBroker/src/main/markdown/metadata_specification.md

 ### descriptive metadata

-Object Classification Wrapper (objectClassificationWrap) All classifying information about an object such as: type, style, genre, form etc.
+The element objectClassificationWrap contains all classifying information about an object such as: type, style, genre, form etc.

-Object Identification Wrapper (objectIdentificationWrap) Information that identifies an object, for example: names, descriptions, and repository information.
+The element objectIdentificationWrap contains information that identifies an object, for example: names, descriptions, and repository information.

-Event Wrapper (eventWrap)
-Information about object events, for example:  creation / production, find, use, modification etc. Events have dates, places and actors, and other describing elements associated with them.
+The element eventWrap contains information about object events, for example:  creation / production, find, use, modification etc. Events have dates, places and actors, and other describing elements associated with them.

-Object Relation Wrapper (objectRelationWrap) Information about relationships to other objects.
+The element objectRelationWrap contains information about relationships to other objects.

 ### administrative metadata